fesvhtr/VideoQA-Eval/README.md

 # VideoQA-Eval
-A comprehensive toolset for evaluation videoQA tasks.
+A comprehensive metric toolset for evaluation NLG and videoQA tasks.